-2.1 A0, A1, A2 Chip Address Inputs
+2.1 A0, A1 Chip Address Inputs

-The A0, A1 and A2 inputs are used by the 24XX64F for multiple device operation.
+The A0, A1 inputs are used by the 24XX515 for multiple device operations.
 The levels on these inputs are compared with the corresponding bits in the slave address.
 The chip is selected if the compare is true.

-Up to eight devices may be connected to the same bus by using different Chip Select bit combinations.
-These inputs must be connected to either Vcc or Vss.

-In most applications, the chip address inputs A0, A1 and A2 are hard-wired to logic '0' or logic '1'.
+Up to four devices may be connected to the same bus by using different Chip Select bit combinations.
+In most applications, the chip address inputs A0 and A1 are hard-wired to logic '0' or logic '1'.
 For applications in which these pins are controlled by a microcontroller or other programmable device, the chip address pins must be driven to logic '0' or logic '1' before normal device operation can proceed.
-Address pins are not available in the SOT-23 package.